besttime-app/BestTime-Documentation/source/includes/_forecastliveendpoints.md

    Forecasted busyness for this hour, based on the weekly forecast.
 Ranging from `0` to `100`.
   &nbsp;
  - analysis.**venue_live_busyness** `int`
    Live busyness at the venue for current, based on the weekly forecast.
-Ranging from `0` to `200` percent.
-   In most cases the live percentage will be 100% or lower.
-However if the value is above 100% it means it is more busy than the highest forecasted peak of the week.
-E.g. 200% meaning it is two times more busy than the normal forecasted peak of the week.
+   In most cases, the live percentage will be between 0% and 100%.
+However, a value above 100% means it is busier than the highest forecasted peak of the week.
+E.g. 200% meaning it is two times as busy as the normal forecasted peak (100%) of the week.
   &nbsp;
  - analysis.**venue_live_busyness_available** `bool`
    Indicates if there is live data available for this venue at this moment.
   &nbsp;
  - analysis.**venue_forecast_busyness_available** `bool`
    Indicates if there is forecast data available for this venue at this moment.
-The forecast value can be used as alternative when there is no live data available.
+The forecast value can be used as the alternative when there is no live data available.
   &nbsp;
  - analysis.**venue_live_forecasted_delta** `int`
    Indicates the difference of the current live busyness versus the forecasted busyness for this hour, in percentage.
 A negative number indicates that is is less busy then normal, while a positive number indicates that it is more busy than normal.
 Ranging from `-100` to `100`.